nautobot/nautobot-app-ssot/docs/admin/integrations/librenms_setup.md

 ## Configuration

 Once the SSoT package has been installed you simply need to enable the integration by setting `enable_librenms` to True.
-The `librenms_geocode_api_key` will give additional lookups to find City/State information based on GPS coordinates (if available/defined in LibreNMS) for Locations sync'd from LibreNMS.
-By default there are limits on how many queries can be performed so it might take a couple of job runs to get all the information into Nautobot.

 ```python
 PLUGINS = ["nautobot_ssot"]